OBrink/RanDepict/docs/index.rst

 Installation
 ============

-Install SELFIES in the command line using pip:
+Install RanDepict in the command line using pip:

 .. code-block::